 2) Registering for classes online, and

-3) Paying a tuition bill or confirming attendance.
+3) Paying a tuition bill or confirming attendance (if zero bill).

 How do I register?
 Register online using the five-digit unique number of each class you want to take.

 What if I'm returning to UT after an absence?
 If you have been away for at least one fall or spring semester, contact the Office of Admissions to apply for readmission.
 After you have been readmitted, you may register during specific registration access periods.

 What's a bar?
 It's a restriction placed on your record that prevents registration.
 Bars are listed on your registration information sheet; for details about a bar on your record, contact the administrative office that put it there.

 - To clear a financial bar, pay by cash or check in Main Bldg, room 8, or with credit online at What I Owe.

 - To clear a nonfinancial bar, contact the office that put it on your record.
 See the university's office directory for administrative office numbers.

 - To clear an advising bar, get advised in your major department or dean’s office.

 What is a Registration Information Sheet?
 It's a webpage listing information about your registration times, advising, and any bars you might have.
 Before registering, make sure you check your registration information sheet to see that your bars are cleared and that you know when to register.